 We started out storing our hay loose in several sheds and anywhere we could find a few square feet of dry storage space.

 Forming hay into bales saves space.
-We could store much more in the same amount of space.
+We could store much more of our hand-baled hay in the same amount of space.

-A friend sent us a link to these plans and the Chief set to work on it.
+A friend sent us a link to these homemade hay baler plans and the Chief set to work on it.
 The baler in the plans is used to make a bale of pine straw, but it works just fine to bale our mixed-grass hay.

 Even without a hand baler you can cut and store your own hay.
 You'll just need more space to store it.

-Once the grass is dry - which takes about one day in our hot Oklahoma summers - I use a fan rake to rake it up in windrows.
+Once the grass is dry - which takes about one day in our hot Oklahoma summers - I use a fan rake to rake it up in windrows, and to turn it over the following day to make sure it's completely dry.

 How to bale hay by hand

 Is it necessary to bale this hand-cut hay?
 No, of course not.
 You can store loose hay in a dry place.
-It won't lose any nutritional value if it isn't baled.
+It won't lose any nutritional value if it isn't baled - or gain any additional nutritional value if it is baled.

 The major drawback to storing it loose is that it takes up a lot more space.
 Baling hay compresses it so it requires less space, and bales can be stacked more efficiently.

-Making hay bales, whether by hand or by machine, is simply a matter of saving space.
+Making hay bales, whether using a DIY hay baler or by machine, is simply a matter of saving space.
 It doesn't extend the longevity of the hay, or increase the nutritional value in any way.

 So we (or rather, the Chief) built this hand baler using these [rather vague] plans.

-The lighter-gauge twine we bought tended to break when pulled tight around our hand-made bales.
+The lighter-gauge twine we bought often broke when pulled tight around our hand-made bales.
 The heavier twine would have worked better.

-Instead, we ended up used baling wire to wrap the bales because we had two rolls of it in the garage, left by the former property owner.
+Instead, we ended up using baling wire to wrap the bales because we had two rolls of it in the garage, left by the former property owner.

-How to set up the baler to make a new bale
+How to set up the DIY hay baler to make a new bale

 On the back of the baler are two small nails, one on each side of the board that holds the plunger.
 The plans call for cup hooks instead of the nails, but that's what we had on hand and they work fine.